FOSSRIT/HowToFOSS/chapters/bizleg-case-studies/startups/Lantern.md

 > Describe the software project, its purpose and goals.

 Lantern is built by the Brave New Software Project, Inc, a registered 501c3 non-profit dedicated to using software to tackle tough global challenges.
-Brave New Software’s founder and Lantern lead developer, Adam Fisk, was formerly a lead developer of the peer-to-peer file sharing services LimeWire and LittleShoot.
+Brave New Softwareâ€™s founder and Lantern lead developer, Adam Fisk, was formerly a lead developer of the peer-to-peer file sharing services LimeWire and LittleShoot.
 While working on these P2P architectures, Adam realized they could be useful in providing unfiltered internet access.

 > Give brief history of the project.
 When was the Initial Commit?
 The latest commit?